 Are you a national ministry or sub-national government official charged with developing and implementing social affairs and employment policies?
 Do you serve as a mid- or senior-level policymaker or civil servant and are you responsible for increasing economic growth and job creation in your community?

 This two-week course, Social Affairs and Employment, seeks to enhance the practical skills of individuals working at the intersection of community development and entrepreneurship.
 The training is coordinated by the Dutch Ministry of Foreign Affairs and CNV International in partnership with The Hague Academy for Local Governance.

 As a participant, you will engage with international experts and make field visits to learn how economic growth can go hand in hand with social security reforms.
 You will also learn how targeted employment strategies can contribute to an efficient labour market.
 This course will be organised as part of the Shiraka programme, an initiative of the Ministry of Foreign Affairs of the Netherlands.

 Shiraka is a Dutch bilateral effort organised by the Ministry of Foreign Affairs of the Netherlands and dedicated to contributing to political development in the MENA region.
 Through this Shiraka training programme, the Netherlands Ministry of Foreign Affairs aims to stimulate and support sustainable transitions in the MENA region and to strengthen relations between the Netherlands and the target countries.

 “We need more knowledge and tools to help us change the traditional way of thinking.”

 Nouha Ghosseini, former Mayor of Baakleen, Lebanon

-For general inquiries, please contact Dayana Al Alam.
+For questions and inquiries, please contact Dayana Al Alam.